lucascalvet/2020_21_CGRA/project/README.md

 For the 7th point of the Part B of the Project we implemented:

 - 7.1 - "Algas";
-- 7.5 - "MyAnimatedFish - Animação de outros peixes"; -> in progress
+- 7.5 - "MyAnimatedFish - Animação de outros peixes";
-- 7.6 - "Shader do Peixe Melhorado" -> in progress
+- 7.6 - "Shader do Peixe Melhorado" -> ?

 ## Screenshots
 ### 1 - MyFish